pqpq/beer-o-tron/README.md

 * GnuPlot to make nice temperature graphs as we go.
 It is quicker and easier to use this than spend ages hand crafting graphing code.

 The hardware is:
-* An RPi, screen and buttons
+* An RPi, small screen and push buttons
 * A coil of copper pipe that is immersed in the mash tun
 * A heating element and pump, in a loop connected to the coil
 * Temperature sensor(s) in the mash tun